frolovdev/easymoney/website/docs/api/money/createMoney/add.md

 #### Throws

-`TypeError` - throws if currencies aren't identical;
+`TypeError` - throws if currencies aren't identical

-`TypeError` - throws if result of arithmetic operation isn't an integer;
+`TypeError` - throws if result of arithmetic operation isn't an integer

 #### Example